yamand16/age_and_gender_classification/README.md

 # Age and Gender Classification using Ear and Profile Face Images

 Note: One of the our paper is under review now.
-After it finishes, we will share our codes, pretrained models, and other necessary information/files.
+After the review process is concluded, we will share our codes, pretrained models, and other necessary information/files.

 ### Text Files